Deion Sanders: San Francisco 49ers (1994)

 After five seasons with Atlanta, Sanders signed on to play the 1994 season with the San Francisco 49ers.
 He had arguably his best season as a professional football player, recording six interceptions and returning them for an NFL-best 303 yards and three touchdowns, averaging 50.5 yards per return.
 (Average yards per interception return is not an official NFL statistic however.)
 It was also the most interception return yardage in a single-season since Charlie McNeil in 1961.
+In Week 4, against the New Orleans Saints, he had a 74-yard interception return for a touchdown in the fourth quarter of the 24–13 win.
+He was named NFC Defensive Player of the Week.
 Two of his interceptions were returned for a gain of at least 90 yards, making him the first player to do this in NFL history.
 On October 16, 1994, Sanders made his dramatic return to the Georgia Dome in a 49er uniform.
 After getting into a scuffle with his former Falcon teammate Andre Rison, Sanders intercepted a pass from quarterback Jeff George and returned it 93 yards while mockingly staring down the entire Falcons sideline before high-stepping into the end zone.
+In Week 15, a 38–15 win over the San Diego Chargers, he had a 90-yard pick six in the fourth quarter.
 Sanders was later voted the 1994 NFL Defensive Player of the Year.
+He finished tied for third in MVP voting.
+He earned Pro Bowl and first team All Pro honors for the 1994 season.
 In Super Bowl XXIX, he recorded an end zone interception in the fourth quarter as the 49ers won over the San Diego Chargers, earning him his first championship ring.